supernum163/supernum/content/installation/virtualSystem.en.md

 <br>

-> Note that the default user name and password of the virtual machine are **supernum**, **supernum 163**, respectively.
+> Note that the default user name and password of the virtual machine are **supernum**, **supernum**, respectively.
 You need to change the root user's security password at the first time after login.